 Cholesterol — a waxy substance that builds in the arteries — is not completely harmful, despite its reputation for being bad for you.
 In fact, some of it can even improve your health when consumed in the right amounts.

 The physicians at the USC CardioVascular Thoracic Institute at Keck Medicine of USC can measure your good cholesterol and bad cholesterol levels, and help you adopt healthier eating and living habits so you can achieve the best balance of both.

 What are the different types of cholesterol?

 There are two types: high-density lipoprotein (HDL) and low-density lipoprotein (LDL).
-As a general rule, HDL is considered “good” cholesterol while LDL is considered “bad.”
-This is because HDL carries cholesterol to your liver where it can be removed from your bloodstream before it builds up in your arteries.
+As a general rule, HDL is considered “good” cholesterol, while LDL is considered “bad.”
+This is because HDL carries cholesterol to your liver, where it can be removed from your bloodstream before it builds up in your arteries.
 LDL, on the other hand, takes cholesterol directly to your arteries.
-This can cause a buildup of plaque called atherosclerosis that can even cause heart attack and stroke.
+This can result in atherosclerosis, a plaque buildup that can even cause heart attack and stroke.

 Call for an Appointment

 Triglycerides make up the third component of cholesterol and act as unused calories that are stored as fat in the blood.
 Eating more calories than you burn can cause triglycerides to build up in the bloodstream, increasing your risk for heart attacks.